Skip to Content

 Drew Parker was raised in Peoria and graduated from Bergan High School.
 He graduated from Chicago-Kent Law School, where he served on the law review and won the prestigious Bar & Gavel award.

-In 1976, he began what would become an accomplished and diverse legal career.
+In 1976, he began what would become a distinguished legal career spanning nearly five decades.
 He worked as an Assistant Public Defender for Cook and Peoria Counties, and as an Assistant State Attorney for Peoria County.

 Learn More